If you haven’t tried decorative design before, you probably think making a custom embroidery pattern is really hard and time-consuming.

-- How to Make Your Own Embroidery Pattern
+- How to Make Your Own Embroidery Pattern?

-- Step by Step to Create Your Own Embroidery Pattern
+- How to Create Embroidery Pattern?

-How to Make Your Own Embroidery Pattern
+- How to Transfer Your Embroidery Pattern to Fabric?

 In the first step, you create your own embroidery design by hand and digitize it on any embroidery software of your choice.
-Examples of embroidery design software include; Embrilliance Stitch Artist, BuzzSize, Brother Initial Stitch Embroidery Lettering & Monogramming Software, among others.
+Examples of embroidery design software include: Embrilliance Stitch Artist, BuzzSize, Brother Initial Stitch Embroidery Lettering & Monogramming Software, among others.

-Alternatively, you could also take a picture of something you want to create an embroidery of off (like a picture of your cat) and upload it to the software.
+Alternatively, you could also take a picture of something you want to create an embroidery of (like a picture of your cat) and upload it to the software.
 The software will do its magic and transform your picture into a custom embroidery pattern.

-In the second step, you print out your design and bring it to life on your choice modern digital embroidery sewing machine to sew the intricate patterns.
+In the second step, you print out your design and bring it to life on your choice of modern digital embroidery sewing machine to sew the intricate patterns.
 You can also create a collection of embroidery patterns and add them to your collection for future projects.
 There is a ready market for unique embroidery patterns out there.

 Step 1- Design inspiration